DRESS AND GENERAL BEHAVIOUR RULES ON THE COURSE

 2. Before commencing play, you must register on golf link and pay the competition fee otherwise you will be ineligible to receive a prize or trophy for the competition.
-Your scorecard needs to be lodged with the Manager within 15 minutes of the completion of your round otherwise you may be disqualified.
+Your scorecard needs to be lodged with the Match committee within 15 minutes of the completion of your round otherwise you may be disqualified.

 All cards must be lodged by 5:30pm (Winter competition).

 Presentation to be made at approx 6:00 pm.

 3. After the opening day in each year, you must be financial to receive prizes and trophies in club competition.

 4. PENNANTS - you MUST be financial, in order to be selected.

 5. Junior/Student members may play in club competitions.
 There must be at least one adult member in the group (except in Junior competitions).

 6. The Match committee shall have the right to alter any competition conditions or to alter or cancel any competition event.

 7. Qualification for the Club Championship is best gross scores for 2 of 3 Qualifying rounds.